Framstag/libosmscout/webpage/content/documentation/source.md

 $ cmake . -DCMAKE_PREFIX_PATH=[QT5_Installation_prefix]
 ```

-Note also that native XCode projects doe not have dependency autodetection.
+Note also that native XCode projects does not have dependency autodetection.
 As such the dependencies of the libosmsocout libraries and the XCode projects
 may differ and have to be adapted.
 In concrete, the XCode projects assume that
 marisa support was build in to the libomscout library, but as this is an